Posts Tagged ‘Alternative History’

 Robert Bloch”

-Helen liked her too; he was glad she and Franki had gotten along so well.
+Helen seemed to like her too; which Henry was happy about.
 She was just a kid when he went through with his divorce.
 It was ugly, but Alice never stopped being good to Helen.
-Helen never liked it, especially after her mom died, when he started seeing other women, but she was older now and she could tell Franki was a good lady.
+Helen never liked it, especially after her mom died, when he started seeing other women, but she was older now and seemed to have someone in her life.

 Their jam session was soon drowned out by the loud engine of a Chevy Impala and the metal that blasted out its windows.
 He didn’t recognize the massive car at first, but he noticed his daughter give a confused look as it miraculously managed to parallel park.

-“He was still putting on weight.”
+“He really did put on weight.”
 Henry thought as his son got out of the car and crossed the street.
 Looking at the manilla envelope in his hand, he wondered what he wanted.

 “Who is that?”
 Franki whispered to Helen.

-Henry saw Franki’s eyes light up with joy as he calmly answered the question directed at his daughter.
+Henry saw Franki’s eyes light up as he calmly answered the question directed at his daughter.
 “It’s my son.”

 As George came up the steps Franki greeted him with arms wide open.
 “It’s so nice to meet you!”
 She hugged him tight.
 Pulling back, she said “I’m Franki.”